 Many people associate postpartum depression with women.
 Women feel depressed when they are awoken in the middle of the night by their child’s cries and not getting enough sleep.
 It can feel very overwhelming.
 The truth is that men can get postpartum depression as well and more men need to break the stigma so they can get the help they need.

 The American Medical Journal says that 10% of men develop postpartum depression during the first trimester of their wife’s pregnancy through six months after the baby’s birth.
 It is possible that men could develop postpartum depression if their wife develops it as well.
 When most men feel anxious, angry, empty, or out of control, they feel like other men will not understand what they are going through and do not get help.
 Women tend to have a larger social circle and share stories about their pregnancy and life as a mother.
 For unknown reasons, testosterone levels drop and estrogen, prolactin, and cortisol levels go up.
 Men can also experience nausea or weight gain.
 These days, plenty of fathers are staying at home while their wife goes to work which makes them experience plenty of stress and little sleep as much as women.

 The symptoms that men exhibit of postpartum depression are shortness of breath, heart palpitations, and full-blown panic attacks.
 They will tend to feel worthless, lose interest in the activities they have enjoyed, and engage in risky behaviors like substance abuse, gambling, and infidelity.
-What men may not realize is engage in unhealthy behaviors can make matters worse.
+What men may not realize is engaging in unhealthy behaviors can make matters worse.
 Men may also work long hours to better cope with their stress.

 Why It Matters